It’s a common refrain. You’ve heard about TDD and about it and you want to

 This plan, assuming you’re already a developer with some experience, should really only take a few weeks.
 It’s two books and one fairly simple application.
 When you’re done you’ll have the foundational knowledge (from books) and practice (from katas) to practice TDD confidently.

 There’s a ton of good resources on TDD.
-Anything by Uncle Bob is good.
-Working Effectively With Legacy Code by Michael Feathers is a fantastic book.
-And of course you can sign up to my mailing list to get early access to my upcoming book!
+Working Effectively With Legacy Code by Michael Feathers is a fantastic book, and one of my favorites if you’re digging into real systems.